 Jennifer Purcell graduated from UL's BA in Journalism and New Media in 2017.
-We catch up with her to see what she's up to a year on...
+Now we are catching up with her to see what she's up to one year later...

 Looking back, what did you like best about your course?